tonyadastra/tonyadastra/README.md

 - 🌱 I’m currently learning Machine Learning, Vue.js, Swift, and AR Development

-- ❓ Ask me about anything related to Flask web development and Canvas LTIs; enjoy conversations about the tech world
+- ❓ Ask me about anything related to Flask web development and Canvas LTIs; or collaborating on a new project

 - ⚡ Fun fact: I'm a pandemic-induced-video-game-addict-turned developer